RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 Created a new repository for this project called pandas-challenge, Cloned the new repository to local by terminal.

-Inside my local Git repository, created a folder for PyCitySchools
+Inside my local Git repository, created a folder for "PyCitySchools"

-Added your Jupyter notebook to this folder.
+Added Jupyter notebook "(PyCitySchools_starter.ipynb)" to this folder.
 This is the main script to run for analysis.

 A Resources folder that contains the CSV files i have used.

 Also this folder that contains pdf file that has the results from the conducted analysis.

 Pushed these changes to GitHub profile by bash terminal.

+# Instructions
+Using Pandas and Jupyter Notebook, create a report that includes the following data.
+Report is included a written description of at least two observable trends based on the data.

+Check out the sample solution called "PyCitySchools_starter.ipynb" located in the "PyCitySchools" folder to review the desired edges for this analysis.

+# District Summary
+Performed the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.
+Include the following:
+Total number of unique schools
+Total students
+Total budget
+Average math score
+Average reading score
+% passing math (the percentage of students who passed math)
+% passing reading (the percentage of students who passed reading)
+% overall passing (the percentage of students who passed math AND reading)